 Fresh Ginger - The ginger is peeled and grated before being added to the dish.
 Ginger adds warmth and spice to the dish.

-Spices - The recipe uses a ready-made spice mix called ras el hanout, smoked paprika, as well as a cinnamon stick.
+Spices - The recipe uses a ready-made spice mix called ras el hanout, smoked paprika, as well as a cinnamon stick (or swap for ground cinnamon).
+You could also add an extra teaspoon of ground cumin and ground cinnamon for more flavour.

 Tomato Puree - This ingredient adds richness and depth to the dish.

-Apricots - You'll need plump dried apricots for this recipe.
-However, you can also swap them for other dried fruits such as dates, prunes, sour cherries, or raisins.
+Apricots - You'll need plump, dried apricots for this recipe.
+You can also swap them for other dried fruits such as dates, prunes, sour cherries, or raisins.

 Stock - Chicken stock made from a stock pot or stock cube is used to create the sauce.
 If you have homemade chicken stock, even better!